 Clinical Requirements — Must read

 - All students must meet the health requirements of the nursing program and affiliating clinical agencies.
 You will receive an email with instructions on how to access and upload your documents.
-These requirements must be on file each year before a student may take a nursing course with a clinical component.
 Clinical requirements are due to the Nursing and Nutrition Department by August 1st for the Fall semester and January 1st for the Spring semester.
-If you have questions please contact Theresa Wenig at wenigtm@plattsburgh,edu or Sarah Charles firstname.lastname@example.org.
-Failure to submit prevents admission to the clinical experience.
+If you have questions please contact Theresa Wenig at firstname.lastname@example.org or Sarah Charles email@example.com.

 If you would like more information about nursing at SUNY Plattsburgh, please contact: